kfahn22/NOAA_final_project/noaa.md

 data <- select(data, c(STATE, BGN_DATE, EVTYPE, FATALITIES, INJURIES, PROPDMG, PROPDMGEXP, CROPDMG, CROPDMGEXP))
 ```

+I only kept the columns of data that were necessary to determne which weather events had the greatest impact on economic damage and human health.

-#### Filter data based on number of weather events in data set
+#### Filter data based on number of weather events in data set^[Thanks to Mentor Usama Khalil's useful post on cleaning the storm data.[https://www.coursera.org/learn/reproducible-research/discussions/all/threads/38y35MMiEeiERhLphT2-QA]]

 From the NOAA website, I learned that starting in 1996, 48 event types are recorded in the Storm Events Database.
-Before 1996, only tornado (1950-present), thunderstorm, wind and hail (1955-present) were recorded. [https://www.ncdc.noaa.gov/stormevents/details.jsp]  Because this assignment asks us to determine which events have the biggest effect on human health or largest economic impact, I have filtered for data set to only include records with the complete set of event data from 1996.
+Before 1996, only tornado (1950-present), thunderstorm, wind and hail (1955-present) were recorded.[Storm Data](https://www.ncdc.noaa.gov/stormevents/details.jsp)  Because this assignment asks us to determine which events have the biggest effect on human health or largest economic impact, I have filtered for data set to only include records with the complete set of event data from 1996.

 ```r